TelerikAcademy/Object-Oriented-Programming/Teamwork/README.md

 - Completely finished project is not obligatory required.
 It will not be a big problem if your project is not completely finished or is not working greatly.
 This team work project is for educational purpose.
 Its main purpose it to experience object-oriented modeling and OOP in a real-world project and to get some experience in team working and team collaboration with Git.

 ## Deliverables
-Put the following in a ZIP archive and submit it (each team member submits the same file):
+Put the following in a ZIP archive and submit it in http://telerikacademy.com/ course page (each team member submits the same file):
 - The complete source code.
 - Brief documentation of your project in **.md**(markdown).
 It should provide the following information (in brief):
   - Team name and list of team members (with http://telerikacademy.com usernames)